carloelle/Report_OSR_Candiolo_2024/README.md

    rmarkdown::render("report.Rmd")
    ```

-## Dependencies

-This project requires several R packages, including but not limited to:

-- **ggplot2**: Used for data visualization.
-- **dplyr**: Utilized for data manipulation.
-- **readr**: For reading data files.
-- **rmarkdown**: For rendering the final report.

-Please ensure these packages are installed prior to executing the analysis.

 ## Citation

-If you utilize this repository or the associated data in your research, please cite the collaborative work between OSR TIGET and IRCC Candiolo.
+If you utilize this repository or the associated data in your research, please cite this collaborative work between OSR TIGET and IRCC Candiolo.
 Additionally, cite the Zenodo data record linked above.

 ## Contact